test voltage regulator

 3. Dimming or Flickering Lights

 Flickering or dimming light is the most common symptom of a bad or faulty voltage regulator.
+Here you will notice things like:

-• Flickering of the Interior lights
+- Flickering of the Interior lights

-• Fluctuation of the headlights between bright and dim, without you tempering on anything
+- Fluctuation of the headlights between bright and dim, without you tempering on anything

-• The high beam isn’t working as normal.
+- The high beam isn’t working as normal.

-4. Battery Light Or Check Engine Light Activating
+4. Battery Light or Engine Light Activating

+This particular sign seems funny, right?
+Why does your engine or battery light activate as a sign of a bad voltage regulator?
 When the voltage regulator is funny, it can affect the electrical components, resulting in putting on your battery on its own.
 Consequently, leading to battery activation.

 This light activation can also spell out some dangers.
 For example, it can signify that your tractor has transmission issues, emission equipment issues, an ignition system, and more.

 So you can see a faulty voltage regulator doesn’t only cause that battery activation.
-So to determine the exact problem of the car when you notice this, call a certified tractor technician to give the correct diagnosis about the system.
+So to determine the exact problem of the tractor when you notice this, call a certified tractor technician to give the correct diagnosis about the system.

 5. Erratic Engine Performance